GFizzz/Deep-Learning-CT-Signature-for-Predicting-Occult-Liver-Metastases/README.md

 ### Data collection

-Due to privacy issues, you need to collect multi-phase CECT images (arterial phase, venous phase, delay phase) by yourself.
+Due to privacy issues, you need to collect multi-phase CECT images (non-contrast phase, arterial phase, venous phase) by yourself.

 We will put the preprocessed images demo in the data directory "data/"